Getting started with HTML5

 <section>

-The <section> tag is used to separate the different parts of the page.
+tag is used to separate the different parts of the page.

 A section is a grouping of content, typically preceded by header, possibly with a footer after. sections can be nested inside of each other, if needed, and can hold any amount of typical markup.